<img src="https://www.webtraxs.com/webtraxs.php?id=gosuburban&amp;st=img" alt="">

 4 min read

-Safety is of the utmost importance in the food packaging industry, to both seller and consumer.
+Safety is of the utmost importance in the food packaging industry, to both sellers and consumers.
 Compressed air is used to power many of the machines that package our food.
-It’s essential that these machines are part of the solution, not a problem that shuts production down unexpectedly.
+These machines must be part of the solution, not a problem that shuts production down unexpectedly.

 This means adhering to certain compressed air standards for the food industry to ensure you meet safety requirements and protect consumers from potential contamination or harm.
 This process means: